 Prior to college, I grew up believing I would succeed in achieving my dream of playing professional baseball.
-I idolized Don Mattingly of the New York Yankees (even though I was a catcher primarily and a first baseman second), and I yearned to wear the same pinstripes and be part of the same tradition.
+I idolized Don Mattingly of the New York Yankees, and I yearned to wear the same pinstripes and be part of the same tradition.
 An abbreviated collegiate career at Division I Lafayette College made me realize my calling was actually in music, but for good reason: my contribution to the world of sports would be in many other capacities.

 In every single capacity in baseball, I have enjoyed everything this great game has given to me, and I equally enjoy being able to use the game to give back to our society.

-Hopefully, you noticed a trend that no matter my allegiances, I have the utmost respect for my opponents and their fans.
+No matter my allegiances, I have the utmost respect for my opponents and their fans.
 They, like me, are human beings, and they deserve the same dignity that all humans deserve at all times.
-Sure, we may have disagreements and good natured debates about whose team is better, but that doesn’t give any reason to taunt, belittle, trash-talk, or berate anybody associated with an athletic competition, whether a participant, coach, official, or spectator.
+Sure, we may have disagreements and healthy debates about whose team is better, but that doesn’t give any reason to taunt, belittle, trash-talk, or berate anybody associated with a competition, whether a participant, coach, official, or spectator.

 Furthermore, there is absolutely no place for intimidating or degrading language or, even worse, violence based on sports.